Interpol Diffusion

 How to Know if You Are Subject to a Diffusion or a Red Notice

 It’s usually difficult to know if your information is on Interpol’s alert list.
-But it’s important to know what is diffusion notice and what it means.
+But it’s important to know what is diffusion nterpol notice and what it means.
 However, you may find out using the following steps:

 1. Check your name on the ‘Interpol’s wanted persons’ list: One downside of checking your name on the Interpol website is that the list only features selected types of red notices.
 Additionally, the organization publishes other types of alerts on a restricted network, making them visible to law enforcement agencies only.
 Another drawback is that diffusions are not published on the organization’s website, meaning you can’t find this information on Interpol’s website.